Post Published on December 17, 2016.

-Diigo (a “personal knowledge management tool”) is a browser extension that allows one to collect all sorts of information from across the web in a central repository where it can be easily accessed, shared, annotated, searched, and remembered.
+Diigo (a “personal knowledge management tool”) is a browser extension1They also offer mobile apps, but I rarely use. that allows one to collect all sorts of information from across the web in a central repository where it can be easily accessed, shared, annotated, searched, and remembered.

 I don’t know that I aspire to be a polymath, it is more like I hunger to be one.
 I consume information in copious amounts and synthesize it together to help me understand the world (and share what I learn).
 But this presents a great challenge – how can I consume massive amounts of information while not losing what I have learned previously?